Mini stroke recovery should be taken seriously because it’s a major warning sign that a full-blown stroke is coming.

 Understanding Mini Stroke Recovery

-If you had a mini stroke, we’ve outlined 7 things you must know about recovery, including how to reduce your risk of another stroke.
+If you had a mini stroke, here are 9 things you must know about recovery:

 1. Mini Stroke Is also Called a TIA